-|$144 (based on 0.4¢ per HH point)||$95 - Rates & Fees|
+|$144 (based on 0.4¢ per HH point)||$95|

-|Capital One® Venture® Rewards Credit Card||2 Miles per dollar on every purchase, every day.||N/A||$120 (minimum if redeemed at fixed-rate of 1¢ per point, potentially much higher if transferred to airline partners)||$0 intro for first year; $95 after that|
+|Capital One Venture Rewards Credit Card||2 Miles per dollar on every purchase, every day.||2 Miles per dollar on every purchase, every day.
+5 Miles per dollar on hotels and rental cars booked through Capital One Travel.||$120 (minimum if redeemed at fixed-rate of 1¢ per point, potentially much higher if transferred to airline partners)||$95|

-|Capital One® Spark® Miles for Business||2 Miles per $1 on every purchase, everywhere.||N/A||$120 (minimum if redeemed at fixed-rate of 1¢ per point, potentially much higher if transferred to airline partners)||$0 intro for first year; $95 after that|
+|Capital One Spark Miles for Business||Earn unlimited 2X miles per dollar on every purchase, everywhere, no limits or category restrictions, and miles won't expire for the life of the account.
+Unlimited 5X miles on hotels and rental cars booked through Capital One Travel||N/A||$120 (minimum if redeemed at fixed-rate of 1¢ per point, potentially much higher if transferred to airline partners)||$0 intro for first year; $95 after that|

 |Fidelity® Rewards Visa Signature® Card||2% cash back on every purchases||N/A||$120||$0|

-“… superstores and warehouse clubs are not considered supermarkets…”
+- Amex: “… superstores and warehouse clubs are not considered supermarkets…”

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.